 - Quadrantids (early January): this short meteor shower usually peaks within a few hours but you can see up to 80 meteors per hour

-- Lyrids (late April): this relatively gentle meteor shower peaks in the third week of April at about 10 meteors per hour
+- Lyrids (late April): this relatively gentle meteor shower peaks in the third week of April at about 10 meteors per hour, but the Lyrids are the first major meteor shower of the year

 - Perseids (mid-August): one of the most popular meteor showers of the year, the Perseids hail the height of summer with a peak of 80 meteors per hour